Rwanda Gorilla Trekking Expedition

 If you go with African Jungle Adventures Limited for your whole trip, Steve (Tour consultant) will schedule a visit to the genocide memorial in Kigali.
 Definitely don’t miss this, but I wouldn’t recommend having it as the last thing you do before you leave Rwanda, it’s not the best way to end a trip.

-While at Volcanoes National Park Rwanda with enough time, never miss out tracking the rare golden monkeys , i did it the day after the trekking gorillas, and was not looking forward to it that much after the gorillas as I thought it was going to be a bit of an anti-climax.
-I loved it almost more than the gorillas.
-It’s a completely different experience, because there’s no distance restriction, you can get as close as you like, you don’t have to back off if they come closer to you, you can use flash photography so it’s easier to get good photos.
+While at Volcanoes National Park Rwanda with enough time, never miss out tracking the rare golden monkeys, I did it the day after the trekking gorillas and was not looking forward to it that much after the gorillas as I thought it was going to be a bit of an anti-climax.
+I loved it almost more than gorillas.
+It’s a completely different experience because there’s no distance restriction, you can get as close as you like, you don’t have to back off if they come closer to you, you can use flash photography so it’s easier to get good photos.
 And they’re so beautiful and fascinating to watch and as you trek the golden monkey expect to spot more primates and birds.

-Other tourist activities one can do on addition to mountain gorilla tracking include mountain climbing (Bisoke and Karisimbi), hike to Dian Fossey Tombs, Iby”Iwacu cultural village tour, Musanze caves exploration or community walk among others.
-Click here for more information about visiting the mountain gorillas other tour attraction in Rwanda.
+Other tourist activities one can do in an addition to mountain gorilla tracking include mountain climbing (Bisoke and Karisimbi), hike to Dian Fossey Tombs, Iby”Iwacu cultural village tour, Musanze caves exploration, or community walk among others.
+Click here for more information about visiting the mountain gorillas other tourist attractions in Rwanda.